NicholasDundas/truthtable-c-refactor/README.md

 0 1 1 | 0
 1 1 1 | 1
 ```
-Where the first numbers represnent the binary represntation of inputs followed by a pipe which then prints the resulting outputs.
+Where the first numbers represent the binary representation of inputs followed by a pipe which then prints the resulting outputs.